Computation of stresses in jammed packings modeled with Tresca friction: Numerical results

 \section{Numerical results}

 We first describe how the normal stresses are computed in practice.
 Then, we present a few tests to ensure the consistency of the proposed method.
-Finally, we show that the method can handle any Voronoi meshes.
+Finally, we show the robustness of the method on unstructured meshes.
+Note that, even though our methodology only requires convex polygonal cells, the numerical examples below use Voronoi meshes as this is a convenient way to generate structured/unstructured polygonal meshes with convex cells.